Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bZOiGFf555c.md

 ### Transcript

-> that's the first question through the qa archives yeah i'm gonna watch your math chase everything we say today is gonna be okay compared to like boy every other time i guess i mean marv is always watching anyway it doesn't matter where i am or what i'm doing the wiki already or whatever clips of jace sleeping j snores on the wiki wow with it with a with a two minute video handheld damn ceiling marv yes stealing my heart wow
+> that's the first question through the qa archives yeah I'm gonna watch your math chase everything we say today is gonna be okay compared to like boy every other time I guess I mean marv is always watching anyway it doesn't matter where I am or what I'm doing the wiki already or whatever clips of jace sleeping j snores on the wiki wow with it with a with a two minute video handheld damn ceiling marv yes stealing my heart wow